Viewing: Winter

 Do I need snowshoes or ice cleats?

-For the Lakeshore and most popular trails, Ice Cleats (Microspikes) are essential because the snow is hard-packed and polished into ice.
-Snowshoes are only needed for fresh powder or if you plan to venture off-trail into deep snow.
+For the Lakeshore and many popular packed trails, ice cleats or microspikes are often more useful than snowshoes because the surface can become hard-packed and polished.
+Snowshoes are more useful in fresh powder or on designated snowshoe routes.
 Check snowshoe trails and XC ski trails.

 Is the lake safe to walk on?